Academic Enrichment Program

 - Options for In-Person, Phone, Email, and Skype Sessions

 “Sasha tutored me in physics, chemistry, English composition, and SAT preparation.
 He also provided substantial guidance for my college essays and application process.

-Beyond the goal of crafting college essays which contained enough depth and distinction and interest, Sasha’s advice on writing still aids me tremendously.
+Beyond the goal of crafting college essays that contained enough depth and distinction and interest, Sasha’s advice on writing still aids me tremendously.
 I reached out to Sasha because I knew of his brilliance in writing, but it is quickly evident to anyone from his advice.
 He challenged me to look at myself differently through my writing.
 He had no qualms about telling me to scrap entire paragraphs and rewrite them.
 Once I got over my hang-ups on taking out a nice-sounding line, my writing became fluid.
 After talking with Sasha, all of my 640 words were different, and completely my own.
-I had written a common app essay which a friend later told me gave her goose bumps.
-To this day I am immensely proud of it, and I owe its development to Sasha.
+I had written a common app essay that a friend later told me gave her goosebumps.
+To this day, I am immensely proud of it, and I owe its development to Sasha.

 Sasha never fails to impress me with his quick wit.
 He pursues many passions, and his understanding of the arts, sciences, and college trends allows him to relate to his students on many levels.
 He is wonderfully compassionate, always willing to offer thoughts, open about his own experiences, and unafraid to admit his own struggles.
 Sasha intellectually challenged me and helped develop my college apps, but most of all, he strongly believed in me.
 I cannot express my gratitude at his enthusiasm for guiding me through my thoughts, my academics, and my writing.
 He was the only person who advised me in my college applications, and I know he pours just as much effort and sincere care into each of his other students.